-When looking at obtaining ISO 27001 certification, you’ll think it’s a substantial expense with no future return.
-But in reality, the opposite can be accurate; you have to change how you view it.
-By investing in the certification, you prevent considerable, increasing costs from information security breaches in the future.
+When looking at obtaining ISO 27001 certification, you might think of it as a substantial expense with no future return.
+In reality, the opposite is true; you must change how you view it.
+By investing in the certification, you prevent considerable and increasing costs from information security breaches in the future.

 With the rise of cybercrimes, information security breaches are becoming more common.
-In the event of a security breach, your organisation will not only have to levy high costs to fix the violations and any of the underlying issues leading to the event.
-Still, you may also be charged with ever-growing fines for non-compliance with data protection laws.
-This is due to the increased powers given to the Information Commissioner’s Office (ICO) to leverage penalties against organisations un-compliant with the General Data Protection Act 2018.
+In the event of a security breach, your organisation will face high costs to fix the violations and any of the underlying issues leading to the event.
+You may also be charged with ever-growing fines for non-compliance with data protection laws.
+This is due to the increased powers given to the Information Commissioner’s Office (ICO) to leverage penalties against organisations that are not compliant with the General Data Protection Act 2018.

 ISO 27001 certification boosts organisational reputation and increases your competitive edge

-Year by year, data breaches and cyber-attacks grow, but at the same time, ISO 27001 certifications are also increasing at exponential rates.
+Year by year, data breaches and cyber-attacks grow, and at the same time, ISO 27001 certifications are also increasing at exponential rates.
 According to the ISO Survey 2020, 44,486 organisations held valid ISO 27001 certificates.
-This figure is 8,124 more organisations than in 2019 and a giant 12,576 more than in 2018.
-Many substantial organisations show a clear trend toward getting certified from this data.
-Despite this, small-to-medium-sized organisations still have plenty of room to differentiate themselves from their competition by obtaining certification.
+This figure is 8,124 higher than in 2019 and a giant 12,576 more than in 2018.
+This data shows a clear trend in substantial organisations becoming certified.
+Small-to-medium-sized organisations also have the desire to differentiate themselves from their competition by obtaining certification.
 ISO 27001 certification can give your organisation a competitive edge and create a unique selling point for your potential and existing clients.
-In this right, it increases consumer confidence and shows you’re willing to go the extra mile your competitors may not be able or willing to do at present.
+Certification increases consumer confidence and shows you’re willing to go that extra mile that your competitors may not be able or willing to do.

 Achieving certification helps you to understand business weaknesses

-To summarise the benefits of ISO 27001 certification, you may have noticed the common themes along all the benefits described.
+To summarise the benefits of ISO 27001 certification, you may have noticed the common themes of the benefits described.
 The proactive approach fostered by the accreditation process saves money and time, boosts reputation, identifies weaknesses, prevents security breaches, and demonstrates a fierce, bold commitment to information and data security.
-Certification also creates an independent opinion over your security stance for your organisation, empowering your employees and reputation as a whole.
+Certification also creates an independent view of the security stance of your organisation, empowering your employees and improving your reputation.